Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/30-create-project.md

     ![The image shows how to select the training data source](./img/connect_training_data_source.png)

-The form recognizer service will now be created and configured.
+The Document Intelligence service will now be created and configured.
 Once the service is created, the Studio will open the project and display the **Label data** page along with the first pre-labeled document.

-Close the **Upload a document** dialogue as you have already uploaded the documents to the Azure Storage account used by this Form Recognizer project.
+Close the **Upload a document** dialogue as you have already uploaded the documents to the Azure Storage account used by this Document Intelligence project.

 ![The image shows the first form](./img/first_pre_labeled_form.png)